cloudbees-days/sda-k8s-best-practices/README.md

-# Kubernetes Best practices for CloudBees CI Workshop
+# Best practices for Software Delivery Automation on Kubernetes

-This workshop will provide a holistic set of best practices for running CloudBees CI on Kubernetes.
+This workshop will provide a holistic set of best practices for running CloudBees SDA on Kubernetes (SDA on K8s).

-This repository contains instructions and learning materials for the workshop that is designed to teach the following key concepts:
+This repository contains instructions and learning materials for a workshop that is designed to teach the following key concepts:

   * General best practices for CI/CD on Kubernetes to include:
     * Scalability